-Echo: The Sound of Space broadened my reflection on: what interaction mechanics are core to a VR experience and how these interactions could be instrumental to the narrative progress or incidental and auxiliary.
+Echo: The Sound of Space broadened my mind about the interaction mechanics that are core to a VR experience and how these interactions could be either instrumental to the narrative progress or incidental and auxiliary.
 It was also an occasion to explore the design strategies which were taken into consideration for the physical installation in order to invite the visitors to try the experience.
 This event was consisted of twelve experiences of a variety of genres: abstract and musical, 360 recorded videos and a stylized volumetric captured documentary, Pixar-like worlds, and as usual a number of space exploration semi-documentaries.
 Each had something to learn from but some felt more complete and multifaceted as a narrative and some were more experimental.

-Crow: The Legend, directed by Eric Darnell, for instance, had the most fluid animated characters I had ever seen in VR.
+Crow: The Legend (Baobab Studios, 2018), directed by Eric Darnell, for instance, had the most fluid animated characters I had ever seen in VR.
 However, regardless of playing the role of ‘spirit of the seasons’, your presence was not really acknowledged by other virtual characters.
 Although I totally enjoyed the plot and character performances, I would not consider it a very VR-specific experience.

 As for the content, it consisted of three independent yet interrelated chapters: 1.
 Chorus of the Cosmos, on our solar system, 2.
 Songs of Spacetime, on the black holes, 3.
 Pale Blue Dot, on the big bang.
 There occurs often a Visceral effect in VR when encountering natural phenomena of huge scales, and Spheres was full of such wow moments.
 Of course the quality and details of the 3D visualization in this work takes a considerable part of creating such spectacle; even the particle effect which follows your hand and marks your virtual presence is fabricated so neatly.
 Speaking of scale, in the 1st chapter, our solar system is simulated in a very small size within your hand’s reach, so that you can interact with the planets like a bunch of little marbles.
 The creative use of scale also amplified the sense of virtual embodiment by; sometimes making you a tiny little observer of the vast universe, and other times a huge phenomenon like a black hole witnessing how everything is drawn towards you.
 Lastly, I found the use of voiceovers and original soundtracks so effective in not only being meditative and informative but also creating a linear time frame for each chapter within which the relevant interactions are introduced and guided.
 It was the consistent amalgamation of such strategies that made me try all the chapters (approx. 12 minute each) consecutively and stay in the hall for almost 45 minutes comfortably.